 If you are looking to prove it, we merely need to look at dementia such as late stage Parkinson's disease.
 During this phase the patient begins to see apparitions within the environment.
 They may see someone lurking in the trees outside the window for example.
 This can be exhausting for the caregiver as they insist that these apparitions aren't real.
 But here's the thing, who is to say that the apparitions aren't real?

-What you have is two virtual realities, one surrounding the patient, and a different one surrounding the caregiver.
+What you have is two virtual realities.
+You have one reality surrounding the patient.
+You have a different reality surrounding the caregiver.
 Both realities are equally real to the person inside them.
-It is as if each had one a different virtual reality headset playing two different realities.
+It is as if each had a different virtual reality headset playing two different realities.
 The surrounding world, the so-called real reality, is not the important thing.
 The important thing is the virtual reality surrounding the individual.

 What you can say is that the caregiver's reality more closely matches the outside world than the patient's reality.
 But that is irreverent.
 Apparitions can and do happen because memory is the surrounding dimension.